shiwer/ear-training-obsidian-plugin/README.md

 ## Overview

+The Ear Training Plugin for Obsidian was designed to help me improve on my musical ear.

+Being a user of obsidian for a bit I decided to implement my solution to help me improve, which seems to start working for me.

-The Ear Training Plugin for Obsidian is designed to help users improve their musical ear by providing interactive ear training exercises.
-Whether you're a musician, composer, or music enthusiast, this plugin offers a fun and educational way to develop your ability to recognize intervals, chords, and more.
+Whether you're a musician, composer, or music enthusiast, this plugin offers a fun and educational way to develop your ability to recognize intervals, chords.

 ## Features

 - **Interval Training:** Practice recognizing intervals by ear.
-- **Chord Progressions:** Explore and identify common chord progressions.
+- **Chord Training:** Explore and identify common chords by ear.
+- **Listen Training** Select a key set and chords you wish to train to identify.
 - **Customizable Settings:** Actually in development to ease use.
 - **Feedback:** Small feedback at the end of a training with all failed interval/chords.
+- **Saving  Results** Possibility to save results in md files.
+Not very custumazable for now.

 ## Usage